pxai/fjs/document/content/functionaljs.md

   INPUT: "input"
 };
 ```
-Then, for each message type we create a function that receives a parameter and creates a message.
+Then, for each message type, we create a function that receives a parameter and creates a message.
 This function will be called by the view and a message will be returned from it.
-Each message contains a type (used in update function to decide what to do) and in some case some extra info that can be used in the update process.
+Each message contains a type (used in update function to decide what to do) and in some cases some extra info that can be used in the update process.

 ```JavaScript
 export function deleteMsg(index) {